Life Support (Madison Beer album): Music and lyrics

 The main writers of the album, Kinetics & One Love, who also worked with Beer on As She Pleases are also writers of fellow artist Melanie Martinez, whom Beer is inspired by and "loves", and is the reason she chose her writers specifically.

+In a March 2026 interview with Zach Sang, Beer reveals that Raye had songwriting credits for the songs "Home with You", "Follow the White Rabbit", and "Default", which includes "Home With You" initially being an unreleased demo track by Raye.

 Singles

 "Good in Goodbye" was released as the album's lead single on January 31, 2020.
 It reached number 15 on the New Zealand Hot Singles chart and impacted contemporary hit radio in Italy on April 3, 2020.
 A music video was released to accompany the song's release.

 "Selfish" was released as the album's second single on February 14, 2020.
 It reached number 19 on the US Bubbling Under Hot 100 chart as well as entering official charts in Canada, Ireland and the UK.
 It impacted contemporary hit radio in the United States on May 19, 2020.
 The song also received a music video that was directed by Beer herself.